Pressure Canning Ground Venison Meat (Easy How To Recipe)

 Pressure canning requires that you put two inches of water in the bottom of your canner.

-I put mine over the same heat temperature as my skillet of ground meat (medium).
+Heat the pressure canner to the same heat temperature as the skillet of ground meat (medium).

 Once the meat is cooked and the canning jars and canner are all hot, it’s time to fill the jars.